-"Completion Date" means the date of completion of the Project as certified to pursuant to the Loan Agreement.
+"Completion Date" means the date of completion of the 2013 Project as certified to pursuant to the Loan Agreement.

-"Computation Period" means "Computation Period" as defined in the Tax Compliance Agreement.

-"Condemnation" means the taking of title to, or the use of, Property under the exercise of the power of eminent domain by any governmental entity or other Person acting under governmental authority.

-"Construction Costs" shall have the meaning assigned thereto in the Tax Compliance Agreement.

-"Construction Period" means, with respect to the Facility, the period (i) beginning on the date of commencement of renovation, construction, equipping and furnishing of the Facility and (ii) ending on the Completion Date with respect to the Project.

-"Continuing Disclosure Agreement" means the Continuing Disclosure Agreement, dated May 17, 2017, between the University and the Trustee.

-"Cost of the Project" or "Costs of the Project" means all those costs and items of expense listed in the Loan Agreement.

-"Debt Service Payment" means, with respect to any Debt Service Payment Date, (i) the interest payable on such Debt Service Payment Date on all Bonds then Outstanding, plus (ii) the principal or Redemption Price, if any, payable on such Debt Service Payment Date on all such Series 2017 Bonds.

-"Debt Service Payment Date" means any date on which each Debt Service Payment shall be payable on any of the Series 2017 Bonds so long as the Series 2017 Bonds shall be outstanding.

-"Default Rate" shall have the meaning assigned thereto in the Series 2017 Bonds.

-"DTC" means The Depository Trust Company, New York, New York.

-"DTC Letter of Representation" means the Letter of Representation from the Issuer to DTC.

-"Electronic Means" shall mean the following communication methods: e-mail, facsimile transmission, secure electronic transmission containing applicable authorization codes, passwords and/or authentication keys issued by the Trustee, or another method or system specified by the Trustee as available for use in connection with its services under the Indenture.

-"Equipment" means all machinery, equipment and other personal property used and to be used in connection with the Project and financed with Bond Proceeds.

-"Event of Default" (i) when used with respect to the Indenture means any of those events defined as an Event of Default by the Indenture, and (ii) when used with respect to the Loan Agreement, means any of the events defined as Events of Default by the Loan Agreement.
+- "Computation Period" means "Computation Period" as defined in the Tax Compliance Agreement. - "Condemnation" means the taking of title to, or the use of, Property under the exercise of the power of eminent domain by any governmental entity or other Person acting under governmental authority. - "Construction Costs" shall have the meaning assigned thereto in the Tax Compliance Agreement. - "Construction Period" means, with respect to the Series 2013 Project, the period (i) beginning on the date of commencement of renovation, construction, equipping and furnishing of the Series 2013 Project, which date shall not be prior to February 26, 2013 and (ii) ending on the Completion Date with respect to the Series 2013 Project. - "Continuing Disclosure Agreement" means the Continuing Disclosure Agreement, dated as of June 20, 2013, between the University and the Trustee. - "Cost of the Series 2013 Project" or "Costs of the Series 2013 Project" means all those costs and items of expense listed in the Loan Agreement. - "Debt Service Payment" means, with respect to any Debt Service Payment Date, (i) the interest payable on such Debt Service Payment Date on all Bonds then Outstanding, plus (ii) the principal or Redemption Price, if any, payable on such Debt Service Payment Date on all such Series 2013 Bonds. - "Debt Service Payment Date" means any date on which each Debt Service Payment shall be payable on any of the Series 2013 Bonds so long as the Series 2013 Bonds shall be outstanding. - "Default Rate" shall mean ten percent (10%) per annum. - "DTC" means The Depository Trust Company, New York, New York. - "DTC Letter of Representation" means the Letter of Representation from the Issuer to DTC. - "Equipment" means all machinery, equipment and other personal property used and to be used in connection with the Series 2013 Project and financed with Bond Proceeds. - "Event of Default" (i) when used with respect to the Indenture means any of those events defined as an Event of Default by the Indenture, and (ii) when used with respect to the Loan Agreement, means any of the events defined as Events of Default by the Loan Agreement.